Q and A with Eleanor Curtis as told to Andrew Turner of Reportage Online www.reportage.co.uk

 I discovered the sumptuous silver gelatin work of the great modern American photographers such as Ansel Adams and Paul Strand.
-I recall coming across the stark prints of Alberto Giacomelli at the Italian Cultural Institute and being fascinated with his signature ‘hard’ black and white prints, distinctly lacking in grey tones.
+I recall coming across the stark prints of Alberto Giacomelli at the Italian Cultural Institute and being fascinated with his signature ‘hard’ black and white prints, distinctly lacking any grey tones.

 We met when you were exhibiting your first solo show on your work in Angola in 1999 at the Africa Centre, Covent Garden, London.
 The show was called ‘Angola, Worn and Torn’.
 Can you tell me something about how you made the move from being a Research Fellow at the Royal College of Art to being a photojournalist in Africa?

-I really enjoyed my research work at the RCA, I enjoyed the research and the creative environment.
-It was an exciting and stimulating place to be but I think enjoyed writing and photography much more.
+I really enjoyed my research fellowship at the RCA, I enjoyed the research, the creative environment.
+The RCA was an exciting and stimulating place to be but I think enjoyed writing and photography much more than academia.
 My eyes were always on the wider world.
-I was curious and after 4 years of intensive work at the RCA, I took a big leap and dedicated myself to a new career in photojournalism.
+I was curious and after 4 years of intensive work, I took a big leap and dedicated myself to a new career in photojournalism.
 Looking back it was a brave move but one that I felt compelled to make.